amasmiller/savaccine/README.md

   input/
     websites.json
 ```
 * in the extracted directory:
-  * if you would like alerts with script status to be sent, as enabled by the `--alert-rate` argument, create your own `input/credentials.json` (see top of `vaccineChecker.py` for format)
+  * if you would like notifications to an email with script status to be sent, as enabled by the `--notification-rate` argument, create your own `credentials.json` file and pass it to the script with `--credentials`.
+See README in `vaccineChecker.py` for format.
   * modify `input/websites.json` for the websites you wish to monitor
   * run `vaccineChecker.py` as a background task